 Who Noesis Is For

-I work with people and organisations navigating change, holding complexity, or questioning direction, often in settings where technical expertise is strong, but the real challenge lies in judgment, meaning, or orientation.
+Noesis works with people and organisations who are navigating change, holding complexity, or reconsidering direction.
+This is often in contexts where technical expertise is already strong, but where the deeper challenge now concerns exercising judgement, finding meaning, or scanning for orientation.

-My work spans education and universities, mission-driven, values-led and faith-adjacent bodies, heritage and cultural organisations.
-I also work with individuals who are seeking renewed purpose or clarity in their work or lives.
+The work spans contexts, including higher education, mission-driven and values-led organisations, faith-adjacent settings, and heritage and cultural bodies.
+It also includes work with individuals who are seeking renewed clarity or purpose in their professional or personal lives.

-This is not industry-specific work.
-It’s for those who value reflection, who are willing to pause before acting, and who sense that a different kind of conversation might help them move forward with integrity.
+This is not narrowly sector-specific work.
+It is for those who value reflection, who are willing to pause before acting, and who recognise that a different kind of conversation may help them move forward with greater integrity.

 Insight often needs company.

-After more than three decades in education, including senior academic and leadership roles as a professor, and many years mentoring researchers and emerging leaders, he founded Noesis Coaching & Consulting to create space for purposeful thinking, particularly at moments of complexity, transition and change.
+After more than three decades in education, including senior academic and institutional leadership roles, he founded Noesis Coaching and Consulting to create space for purposeful thinking, particularly in contexts of complexity, transition, and change.
+His work brings together long experience in higher education, research leadership, professional formation, and reflective practice.

-His work draws on a long-standing engagement with questions of belief, values and education, developed through research, teaching and leadership in higher education.
-This includes work on education and policy, and on the place of faith and belief in contemporary society, with particular attention to how these are understood and debated in public life.
-He has also contributed to wider conversations in this field through editorial roles and related work.
+His scholarship has been shaped by sustained engagement with questions of belief, values, and education, developed through teaching, research, editorial work, and academic leadership.
+This has included work on education and policy, and on the place of faith and belief in contemporary society, with particular attention to the ways in which these are understood, contested, and lived in public life.
+He has also contributed to national and international conversations in these fields through editorial roles and related work.

-Alongside his coaching practice, Stephen continues to teach, write and support research and researcher development in higher education, and to work with a range of organisations on the development of their people and practice.
-He also serves as a celebrant, marking significant moments in people’s lives with care, clarity and attention to meaning.
+Alongside his coaching practice, Stephen continues to teach, write, and support research and researcher development in higher education.
+He also works with a range of organisations on the development of their people and practice, and serves as a celebrant, marking significant moments in people’s lives with care, clarity, and attention to meaning.

-His interests include leadership, values, belief, policy, and the narratives organisations and individuals tell about themselves, and how these shape culture, authority and possibility.
+His interests include leadership, values, belief, policy, and the narratives through which organisations and individuals understand themselves, and how these shape culture, authority, and possibility.

-His work is grounded in a conviction that meaningful change rarely begins with urgency or force, but with attention, understood as the willingness to pause, to listen carefully, and to allow clearer judgement and wiser action to emerge.
+At the heart of his work is a conviction that meaningful change rarely begins with urgency or force, but with attention: the willingness to pause, to listen carefully, and to allow clearer judgement and wiser action to emerge.

 How I work